Fruit trees are trained into particular shapes to make them more productive, easier to manage and better able to support heavy crop loads.

 There are three important things to look for when selecting a young fruit tree, as no two trees are alike.

-- A nice thick straight trunk (bud-grafted trees will always have a ‘bend’ at the graft junction).
+- A nice thick straight trunk (bud-grafted trees will always have a ‘bend’ at the graft junction, that is perfectly normal).

 - A good framework of branches (except if the tree is not an unbranched ‘whip’, which is common for fig and mulberry trees).

 - An appropriate shape – either a central leader form, a vase form, a flat growing branched shape for espalier training or a whip which can be trained into whatever shape is desired.